Join Our Team

-- College degree or equivalent, and at least one full year of relevant work experience a requirement.
-A BA/BS in education, specifically environmental education is a plus.
-Spanish speaker also a plus.
+- College degree or equivalent, and at least one full year of teaching experience.
+Bi-lingual Spanish is a plus.

 - Requires the ability to speak, hear, see and exhibit physical ability to hike on uneven terrain for up to three hours, and lift objects up to 50 lbs.

-- Must be able to work out of doors in all types of weather.
+- Must be able to work outdoors in all types of weather.